DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Before actual training takes place, user security awareness needs to take place; from there, training, or teaching employees to perform their work tasks and to comply with the security policy can begin
   - **Training** is teaching employees to perform their work tasks and to comply with the security policy.
 Training is typically hosted by an organization and is targeted to groups of employees with similar job functions.
     - All new employees require some level of training so that they will be able to comply with all standards, guidelines, and procedures mandated by the security policy
     - Training should be mandatory and provided both to new employees and yearly (at a minimum) for ongoing training
+    - Program effectiveness evaluation, such as giving a quiz or monitoring security incident rate changes over time, can be used to measure whether the training is beneficial or a waste of time and resources
   - **Education** is a more detailed endeavor in which students/users learn much more than they actually need to know to perform their work tasks
     - Education is most often associated with users pursuing certification or seeking job promotion
   - **Awareness** establishes a common baseline or foundation of security understanding across the entire organization and focuses on key or basic topics and issues related to security that all employees must understand.
 Although it